-Aesthetic experience and emotional knowledge: Body techniques (such as yoga, dance or theatre) raise awareness of the order of spaces, social environments, and atmospheres.
+Aesthetic experience and emotional knowledge: body techniques (such as yoga, dance or theatre) raise awareness of spatial and social atmospherics.

-Action-based knowledge: When drawing, writing or within the field of music, we develop ways of thinking that arise from action.
-They do not so much follow a strict causality as rather a logic of the material or specific rhythms of movements.
+Action-based knowledge: when we draw, write or are involved in music, we develop ways of thinking that arise from action.
+These ways follow a causality of propositional thought rather than the logic of the material or specific rhythms of movements.

-Imagination and creativity techniques: While filming, drawing, designing, composing and experimenting with materials, we generate images, narratives and symbols and thereby create something surprising and unforeseen.
-Associations and assertions are picked up, traced and playfully transformed.
+Imaginative and creative techniques: while filming, drawing, designing, composing and experimenting with materials, we generate images, narratives and symbols and through these create something surprising and unforeseen.
+Associations and assertions are picked up, traced and transformed playfully.

-The Laboratory for Implicit and Artistic Knowledge (LIKWI) is a research unit at Zeppelin University that analyses the results of the Creativity & Performance teaching format.
+The Laboratory for Implicit and Artistic Knowledge (LIKWI) is a research unit at Zeppelin University that analyses the results of the Creativity & Performance courses.
 Together with a network of partners from other universities, its purpose is to draw out and investigate the epistemological, aesthetic and pedagogical insights gained from this format.
-LIKWI is part of the Center for Cultural Production and some of the workshops are also held in cooperation with Zeppelin University's artsprogram.
+LIKWI is part of the Center for Cultural Production with some of workshops being held in cooperation with Zeppelin University's artsprogram.

 |Phone:||+49 7541 6009-1361|